hectane/hectane/README.md

 ### Parameters

-go-cannon currently recognizes the following command-line parameters (all are optional):
+Hectane currently recognizes the following command-line parameters (all are optional):

 - `-bind` - address to bind to (in the format `host:port` - default is `:8025`)
 - `-tls-cert` - path to TLS certificate